 The boundary of an insurance contract (or reinsurance contract) defines the cash flows which must be taken into account when calculating the technical provision in respect of that contract.
 Only cash flows that relate to premiums payable up to and including the contract boundary should be taken into account.
 These cash flows include not only those premiums, but also benefit payouts, charges, expenses and other cash flows related to the premiums within the contract boundary.
 For the avoidance of doubt, all premiums which have been paid up to and including the reporting date are included in the boundary of the contract.
-That means that all the related cash flows in respect of premiums paid up to and including the reporting date are included in the calculation of technical provisions.
+That means that all the related cash flows in respect of premiums paid up to and including the reporting date are included in the calculation of Technical Provisions.

-In general, future premiums on products with insurance cover and premiums invested into with-profits funds or into unit-linked funds with a contractual cap on annual management fees are included within the contract boundary.
-Future premiums into funds with no guarantees and no cap on charges are not included within the contract boundary, even where the policyholder has the right to invest future premiums into with-profits or a fund with a charge cap.
+In general, future premiums on products with insurance cover and premiums invested into with-profits funds or into unit-linked funds with a financial guarantee or insurance benefit of discernible value are included within the contract boundary.
+Future premiums into funds with no guarantees are not included within the contract boundary, even where the policyholder has the right to invest future premiums into with-profits or a fund with a charge cap.
 In this case, the contract boundary is at the reporting date.